wojciech-nurturecloud/postgres-mcp/README.md

 ### Database Health

 Database health checks identify tuning opportunities and maintenance needs before they lead to critical issues.
-In the present release, Postgres Pro adapts the database health checks directly from [PgHero](https://github.com/ankane/pghero).
+In the present release, Postgres MCP Pro adapts the database health checks directly from [PgHero](https://github.com/ankane/pghero).
 We are working to fully validate these checks and may extend them in the future.

 - *Index Health*.
 Looks for unused indexes, duplicate indexes, and indexes that are bloated.
 Bloated indexes make inefficient use of database pages.